jkerhin/rocket-science/DEVLOG.md

 # Things learned along the way

-TLEs have a short "shelf life".
+## TLEs have a short "shelf life"

 This isn't really surprising, but good to hear it explicitly called out:

 > Satellite elements go rapidly out of date.
 As explained below in Checking a TLE’s epoch, you will want to pay attention to the “epoch” — the date on which an element set is most accurate — of every TLE element set you use.
 Elements are only useful for a week or two on either side of the epoch date.
 For later dates, you will want to download a fresh set of elements.
 For earlier dates, you will want to pull an old TLE from the archives.